 The Ohio Department of Mental Health and Addiction Services considers race, ethnicity, gender, sexual orientation, geography, and faith, and/or disability (such as deafness) when assessing populations across the state.

-The Department's second approach to eliminating behavioral health disparities includes the sponsorship of activities such as annual conferences, regional trainings, needs assessments, and research.
-Specific research studies are often conducted through the Office of Quality Planning and Research, however, most statewide programs are done in partnership with the Multiethnic Advocates for Cultural Competence (MACC).
+Second, the agency supports training, needs assessments and research.
+Specific research studies are conducted through the agency's Office of Quality Planning and Research or in partnership with the Multiethnic Advocates for Cultural Competence (MACC).

 The Office of Minority Health (OMH) was created in 1986 and is one of the most significant outcomes of the 1985 Secretary's Task Force Report on Black and Minority Health.
 The Office is dedicated to improving the health of racial and ethnic minority populations through the development of health policies and programs that will help eliminate health disparities.